Operator-valued Schatten spaces and quantum entropies: Applications in quantum information theory

 and this formula is readily generalized to the quantum case as the definition of quantum conditional entropy.
 The definition of conditional R\'enyi entropy in the quantum case is even more tricky since~\eqref{eq:entropy-chain-0}, called the \emph{chain rule}, no longer holds for $\alpha\neq 1$.
 Thus, we should take a different approach to define the quantum conditional R\'enyi entropies.

-Divergence is another important quantity in information theory which can be considered as a parent quantity for entropy.
-For a density matrix $\rho_X$, and positive operator $\sigma_X$, that is not necessarily normalized, we define their \emph{(Umegaki)} divergence by
+Umegaki's divergence (also called quantum relative entropy) is another important quantity in information theory which can be considered as a parent quantity for entropy.
+For a density matrix $\rho_X$, and positive operator $\sigma_X$, that is not necessarily normalized, we define their Umegaki's divergence by

-Considering the case where $\rho_X, \sigma_x$ are diagonal, divergence in the classical case is also derived.
+Considering the case where $\rho_X, \sigma_X$ are diagonal, divergence in the classical case is also derived.
 Moreover, letting $\sigma_X=I_X$ to be the identity operator, we find that $D(\rho_X\|I_X) = -H(\rho_X)$.
 The conditional entropy can also be stated in terms of divergence:

 Even more, we have

 where the infimum is taken over all density matrices $\sigma_Y$.
 This identity can be proven using $D(\rho_{XY}\| I_X\otimes \sigma_Y)=D(\rho_{XY}\| I_X\otimes \rho_Y)+D(\rho_{Y}\| \sigma_Y)$ that is easy to verify, and the fact that $D(\rho_Y\|\sigma_Y)\geq 0$ for any two density matrices $\rho_Y, \sigma_Y$.
 Equation~\eqref{eq:cond-entropy-divergence} suggests that having a good definition of quantum R\'enyi divergence, we can define a conditional version of quantum R\'enyi entropy.